 Splash pads are the latest safe-water fun to hit New Zealand.
-Up until now we’ve had a few scattered around the country, but it seems the councils are really coming on board and installing these water-splashing pads of fun in our local pools and parks.
-If you haven’t taken your kids to one of these, check out our list because this is where your kids will want to be on the warm days of summer (or cold — most Kiwi kids seem to have a built-in resistance to cold water when there’s fun to be had).
-Water spouts, fountains to run through, tipping buckets, rainbows of spray, tunnels and puddles to splash in.
-Whoop whoop!
+Up until now we’ve had a few scattered around the country, but the councils are really coming on board and installing these water pads of fun in our local pools and parks.
+If you haven’t taken your kids along yet, check out our ultimate list because these are the places to be (and splash) this summer.
+With fountains to run through, tipping buckets, rainbows of spray, tunnels and puddles to splash in we're totally there!

 Margaret Mahy Playground